vincenttommi/30DAYSOFPYTHON/README.md

 https://www.programiz.com/python-programming/inheritance

 #### Exercise
-1.Inheritance: Create a class called Animal with a method speak() that prints "The animal makes a sound."
+1.Inheritance: write a program that  Creates a class called Animal with a method speak() that prints "The animal makes a sound."
 Create two subclasses, Dog and Cat, which inherit from the Animal class.
 Override the speak() method in each subclass to print "The dog barks" and "The cat meows" respectively.
 Create instances of both subclasses and call their speak() methods.

 ***
 2. #Polymorphism : Create a class called Shape with an abstract method area().
 Implement two subclasses, Circle and Rectangle, which inherit from the Shape class.
 Override the area() method in each subclass to calculate and return the area of a circle and rectangle respectively.
 Create instances of both subclasses and call their area() methods.